Tanjong Bungah: Transportation

 The main thoroughfare within Tanjong Bungah is the coastal Jalan Tanjong Bungah, part of Federal Route 6.
 The road continues on from Jalan Tanjong Tokong, cutting through the heart of the Tanjong Bungah until it becomes Jalan Batu Ferringhi near the western edge of the suburb.
 Alternatively, Vale of Tempe Road, stretching along the hills further inland, is used by motorists to exit Tanjong Bungah towards the neighbouring Tanjong Tokong suburb and on to the city centre, and vice versa.

 Rapid Penang buses 101, 102 and 104 serve the residents of the suburb, by connecting Tanjong Bungah with various destinations in the city, such as Tanjong Tokong, Batu Ferringhi, the Penang International Airport and Queensbay Mall.

 In addition, a short cycling lane has been installed within Tanjong Bungah as part of the move to encourage cycling as a form of alternative transportation.
 The 1.2 km-long cycling lane, painted in green and measuring about 90 cm in width, stretches between Flamingo Hotel and Dalat International School.
 At the time of its launch in 2013, it was the first dedicated cycling lane in Penang.

 Education

-A total of two primary schools, one high school and two international schools are located within Tanjong Bungah.
+A total of two primary schools, one Secondary school, one combined school and two international schools are located within Tanjong Bungah.